 Cold Hands and Feet

-Interrupted or poor blood flow causes the hands and feet to feel colder than the rest of the body.
-You might brush it off as normal cold but if it happens frequently, it could be a bigger problem.
+Interrupted or poor blood circulation causes the hands and feet to feel colder than the rest of the body.
+You might brush it off as normal cold but if it happens frequently, it could be a sign of a bigger problem.

-In this case, contact your health provider to confirm if you might be dealing with a vascular issue.
+In this case, contact Virginia Vein Care to determine if you’re dealing with a vascular issue.

 Swelling in the Feet, Ankles and Legs